-Chinese American man attacked in NYC dies months later
+Chinese immigrant attacked in NYC dies months later

-NEW YORK (AP) — A Chinese American man who was brutally attacked in April while collecting cans in East Harlem has died of his injuries, and his case is now deemed a homicide, police said Saturday.
+NEW YORK (AP) — A Chinese immigrant who was brutally attacked in April while collecting cans in East Harlem has died of his injuries, and his case is now deemed a homicide, police said Saturday.

 Yao Pan Ma, 61, died Dec.
 31, police said.
-The attack drew national attention as part of a rise in anti-Asian hate crimes in New York and around the country.
+His attack drew national attention as part of a rise in anti-Asian hate crimes in New York and around the country.
 The investigation continues.

 Jarrod Powell, 49, of New York City, was previously charged with attempted murder, felony assault and hate crime charges in the case.
 A message was left seeking comment with the Legal Aid Society, which represents Powell and has previously declined to comment.